shinyay/tanzu-ce-on-azure/README.md

 - `Azure Active Directory` > `App registrations` > `New registration`

-Enter a display name for the app, such as `tce`
+Enter a display name for the app, such as `shinyay-tce`

 ## References